 Jennifer Kotzker Geretz grew up in the small Jewish community of Pensacola, Florida.
 Jennifer graduated cum-laude from Brandeis University with a BA in Near Eastern and Judaic Studies.
 Jennifer's undergraduate thesis, "Perspectives on the Agunah Problem," was awarded high honors as well as Brandeis' Lester Martin award for Legal Studies.
 Jennifer's love of teaching and experiential education has served her well in Jewish pre-schools, community schools, and summer camps.
 Jennifer's interest in alternative education methodologies for Orthodox day schools led her to co-found and co-direct Yeshivat Netivot Montessori, an infant through 8th grade Orthodox Day School located in East Brunswick, New Jersey.
 Jennifer has written for many years on the intersection of Jewish religious thought and women's role in Judaism, and she served for two years as co-organizer for the Women’s Tefillah Group of Raritan Valley.
 Jennifer worked for Yeshivat Chovevei Torah as the Student Services Director and Academic Coordinator.
 Jennifer currently lives in West Orange, New Jersey with her children and husband Rabbi Daniel Geretz.

-Gloria Nusbacher earned a A.B. from Barnard College (with a double major in psychology and political science) and a J.D. from Columbia Law School.
+Gloria Nusbacher earned a B.A. from Barnard College (with a double major in psychology and political science) and a J.D. from Columbia Law School.
 She comes to Yeshivat Maharat after a career of over 30 years in corporate law, including almost 20 years as a partner at one of the 100 largest U.S. law firms.
 Her professional accomplishments include being named to New York Super Lawyers and being designated as a Fellow of the American College of Employee Benefits Counsel.
 Gloria has lectured and written on various topics in the fields of executive compensation, corporate governance, and securities law and has co-authored numerous submissions to the U.S. Securities and Exchange Commission on behalf of the American Bar Association.

 Gloria has taken classes at Drisha for over 20 years.
 She co-founded and ran her community’s women’s tefillah group and has served as a board member and officer of her shul.
 She intends to use her teaching experience and passion for learning Jewish texts in order to inspire members of the community in their learning and spiritual growth.
 She hopes to use her legal and writing skills to increase the voice of women in the halachic process.